-- If licensed in Brazos County you can call this 24/7 Lost and Found number: 979.775.6094 The nice folks at this number will take down information and may have a report from the pet’s owners.
+- If licensed in Brazos County you can call this 24/7 Lost and Found number: 979.775.6094 The representative at this number will take down information and may have a report from the pet’s owners.

 - Rabies/Vet tag Call the Vet’s office with the tag number.
 They can give you contact info or call the owners with your contact info.

-Even if you have to turn the animal in to the shelter, please take time to get the word out regarding it’s plight.
+If you decide to bring the pet to the shelter, please take time to get the word out regarding its plight.
 Your ad or post can say it is in the shelter or have them contact you for details.
-To be certain the owners are truly the pet’s folks, do not publicize all information.
+To be certain the owners are truly the pet’s owners, do not publicize all information.
 Leave out one or two key identifiers that the owners can tell you.
 In cases that you cannot catch the animal call Animal Control, numbers below.
 It can be of great value to post sightings of animals that are clearly lost and not caught.

-- Post signs at intersections within a 2 mile area of where pet was found.
+- Post signs at intersections within a 2-mile area of where the pet was found.
 As well as grocery stores, community centers, pet stores, veterinary offices, churches and apartment complex laundromats.
-If possible have photo on the signs and fliers.
+If possible have a photo on the signs and fliers.